 Vishweshwaraiah Industrial and Technological Museum

-Vishweshwaraiah Industrial & Technological Museum (VITM) is a museum in Bangalore and managed by National Council of Science Museums (NCSM), Government of India.
+The Vishweshwaraiah (Visvesvaraya) Industrial & Technological Museum, commonly known as VITM, is located in Bangalore and is under the management of the National Council of Science Museums (NCSM), which is a part of the Government of India.

 Engine Hall at Vishweshwaraiah Museum

 Each floor of this museum is dedicated to a scientific discipline.
 The 'Engine Hall' exhibits engines of various automobiles, machines used in industry, a jet aircraft engine, and other mechanical devices.
 The predictability and precision of mechanics is demonstrated by the rolling balls that travel endlessly within metal tracks.
 It is delighting to watch the balls moving over roller coaster, looping a loop and bouncing high to be caught by a basket.
 Principle of conservation of energy can be explained convincingly through this exhibit.
 The 'Electro Technic Gallery' contains interactive electrical exhibits which work on the basic principles of electricity, electronics and communication.

 Fun Science gallery at Vishweshwaraiah Museum